circleci/circleci-docs/jekyll/_cci2/env-vars.md

 ## Adding Project-Level Environment Variables

-1. Go to your project's settings by clicking the gear icon next to your project in the CircleCI application.
+1. In the CircleCI application, go to your project's settings by clicking the gear icon next to your project.

 2. In the **Build Settings** section, click on **Environment Variables**.